wolframarnold/chromotype/README.md

 Newer files are imported before older files, by setting priority to 100 + (current time - mtime) (so newer photos are processed before older photos).
-Priorities < 100 are for user-facing tasks.
+Priorities < 100 are for user-requested tasks, like image rotations.